LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/VSTS_CheatSheet.md

-# VSTS Cheat Sheet
+# Azure DevOps Cheat Sheet

-The documentation on how to work with VSTS is located [HERE](https://docs.microsoft.com/en-us/vsts/git/share-your-code-in-git-vs-2017?view=vsts){:target="_blank"}
+The documentation on how to work with Azure DevOps is located [HERE](https://docs.microsoft.com/en-us/vsts/git/share-your-code-in-git-vs-2017?view=vsts){:target="_blank"}

-The expectation is that you will get comfortable with VSTS and use this documenation as reference for questions you may have.
+The expectation is that you will get comfortable with Azure DevOps and use this documenation as reference for questions you may have.

 ### Create a Repo
-1. Visit [Azure Dev Ops](https://visualstudio.microsoft.com/team-services/) and create an account using the same email you used for your Azure account
+1. Visit [Azure DevOps](https://visualstudio.microsoft.com/team-services/) and create an account using the same email you used for your Azure account
 2. Create a new organization
 3. Create a new project
 4. Add your partner.